Rolling circle replication: Applications of RCA

 RCA can amplify a single molecular binding event over a thousandfold, making it particularly useful for detecting targets with ultra-low abundance.
 RCA reactions can be performed in not only free solution environments, but also on a solid surface like glass, micro- or nano-bead, microwell plates, microfluidic devices or even paper strips.
 This feature makes it a very powerful tool for amplifying signals in solid-phase immunoassays (e.g., ELISA).
 In this way, RCA is becoming a highly versatile signal amplification tool with wide-ranging applications in genomics, proteomics, diagnosis and biosensing.

 Immuno-RCA

 Immuno-RCA is an isothermal signal amplification method for high-specificity & high-sensitivity protein detection and quantification.
 This technique combines two fields: RCA, which allows nucleotide amplification, and immunoassay, which uses antibodies specific to intracellular or free biomarkers.
-As a result, immuno-RCA gives a specific amplified signal (high signal-to-noise ratio), making it suitable for detecting, quantifying and visualizing low abundance proteic markers in liquid-phase immunoassays and immunohistochemistry.
+As a result, immuno-RCA gives a specific amplified signal (high signal-to-noise ratio), making it suitable for detecting, quantifying and visualizing low abundance protein markers in liquid-phase immunoassays and immunohistochemistry.

 Immuno-RCA follows a typical immuno-adsorbent reaction in ELISA or immunohistochemistry tissue staining.
 The detection antibodies used in immuno-RCA reaction are modified by attaching a ssDNA oligonucleotide on the end of the heavy chains.
 So the Fab (Fragment, antigen binding) section on the detection antibody can still bind to specific antigens and the oligonucleotide can serve as a primer of the RCA reaction.

 The typical antibody mediated immuno-RCA procedure is as follows: